tess1o/geopulse/README.md

 Built with Java (Quarkus native) and PostGIS for maximum reliability and efficiency.
 GeoPulse uses only **40-100MB of memory** compared to 500-1000+MB for similar applications, while maintaining excellent performance with low-level optimizations for GPS data processing.
-Can handle years of location history.
+Can handle years of location history on a small server.

 **Mobile-First Design**